 Have you ever been there?
 Have you ever needed someone to stand with you, to stand in the gap for you?
-Have you needed someone to tarry and watch with you while you make a life changing decision?
+Have you needed someone to tarry and watch with you while making a life-changing decision?
 Have you needed a close friend to wait and pray with you, but she couldn’t?
 Maybe that friend wouldn’t or couldn’t because she was just as weak as you were.
 Think about it.
-Maybe someone needed your support, needed your help, your prayers, your presences, but you couldn’t and/or you wouldn’t.
+Perhaps someone needed your support, your help, your prayers, and or your presence, but you couldn’t and you wouldn’t.

-When we’re in the garden, in the late watch, in our final hours, we can count on God.
+When we’re in the garden, in the late watch, we can count on God in our final hours.
 God will send the Holy Spirit, an angel, someone to strengthen us just like He did His Son.
 We have a Savior who will tarry with us.
 Jesus will pray with us and for us.
 He’s interceding on our behalf right now!

-Sisters, in our darkest hour, when friends are nowhere to be found, when our strength has dissipated, we can call on Jesus!
-Although His friends had forsaken Him in His time of need, Jesus is a friend who will never forsake us.
+Sisters, in our darkest hour, when friends are nowhere around, when our strength has dissipated, we can call on Jesus!
+Although His friends had forsaken Him in His time of need, Jesus is a friend who will never leave us.
 Jesus will stick closer than any brother (Prov.
 18:24)!

 During your Quiet Time, meditate on God’s Word and be strengthened from His precious promises.

 LET’S WALK IN FREEDOM TOGETHER & IMPACT THE WORLD!

 Copyright ©2010-2016.
 Rhovonda L. Brown.
 All Rights Reserved.